 Fiddler crabs (genus Uca) are a group of small, intertidal crabs in which males show a tremendous degree of body asymmetry, having one extremely large claw (containing up to half of their total mass) and a second, much smaller claw.
 Females have two small claws resembling the small claw of the male.
-Male fiddler crabs are famous for having complex signaling displays, waving the large claw in order to attract females and delimit territory.
+Male fiddler crabs are famous for having complex signalling displays, waving the large claw in order to attract females and delimit territory.
 Each species has a unique wave which can be used to distinguish amongst species in the field.

 Meta-analysis is a set of statistical methods for combining the results of independent studies.
 These methods have widespread use in medical research and the social sciences and have recently become an important tool in the life sciences.
-Our lab had developed techniques and software for for meta-analysis (MetaWin) and has participated in working groups and led training workshops on meta-analysis in biology.
+Our lab had developed techniques and software for meta-analysis (MetaWin) and has participated in working groups and led training workshops on meta-analysis in biology.